 This month we're celebrating father’s across the Pacific who have had an impact on our organisation and on the needlessly blind.
-From eye doctors and eye nurses, to patients and their families and to our staff here in New Zealand.
+From eye doctors and eye nurses, to patients and their families, to our staff here in New Zealand.

 1.)
 Fred Hollows